Grant Writing Workshop

 The Grant Application Writers’ Workbook by S.W.
 Russell and D.C.
 Morrison.
 Seminars and Workshops, LLC.
 2010.
 Available on reserve at the Parnassus library: R853.C55 D47 2007

 AMA-Style Citations and References.
 American Journal of Public Health.

 Writing Clinical Research Protocols: Ethical Considerations by E. Dorenzo and J. Moss.
 Elsevier Academic Press.
 2006.

 Research Proposals: A Guide to Success by T.E.
 Odgen and I.A.
 Goldberge.
 Third Edition.
 Elsevier.
 2002.

 The Complete Writing Guide to NIH Behavioral Science Grants by L.M.
 Scheier and W.L.
 Dewey.
 Oxford University Press.
 2008.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

 Assignments during the course will include writing and revising the following sections: (1) specific aims, (2) applicant’s training plan, and (3) applicant’s qualifications.
 Assignments will also include readings, conducting peer reviews of classmates’ specific aims and training plans, and communicating with sponsors and program officials.

 Student grades will be based on:

-Course enrollment is very limited.
-Preference is given to students in the Global Health Science PhD Program, Epidemiology and Translational Science PhD Program, and the Training in Clinical Research Program.
+EPI 258 is very limited in enrollment.
+Preference is given to students in the Epidemiology and Translational Science PhD Program and the Training in Clinical Research Program.